When the Party's Over (song): Critical reception

 "When the Party's Over" was met with critical acclaim.
 Suzy Exposito of Rolling Stone wrote that the track is one of the moments off When We All Fall Asleep where "Eilish can't help but draw back the curtain [...] and let you in."
-Similarly, Sputnikmusic reviewer SowingSeason called it one of the "still frame moments when she allows herself to be heard not as the cynical teenage pop star, but rather as Billie the seventeen year old girl who's going through all the same things you are;" they also commended her "mesmerizing whispers and hums."
-Billboard's Nicole Engelman praised the "haunting" song's "sharply insightful" lyrics, which she argued "demonstrate a maturity well beyond her 16 years of age."
+Similarly, Sputnikmusic reviewer SowingSeason called it one of the "still frame moments when she allows herself to be heard not as the cynical teenage pop star, but rather as Billie the seventeen-year-old girl who's going through all the same things you are;" they also commended her "mesmerizing whispers and hums."
+Billboard's Nicole Engelman praised the "haunting" song's "sharply insightful" lyrics, which she argued, "demonstrate a maturity well beyond her 16 years of age."
 Pitchfork editor Stacey Anderson commended the singer's vocal performance, while Grant Rindner of Uproxx considered that the single proved "that she has one of the most arresting voices in pop."
 Tanis Smither of Earmilk praised the song as "heart-wrenching," writing that it "somehow manages to maintain her brand of ballsy production and delicate, dreamy vocal."
 The Austin Chronicle's Alejandra Ramirez wrote that the song was one of the moments where Eilish "flips the LP's most archetypal pop moments on their head."
 Christopher Thiessen listed it as one of the album's standout tracks in his review for Consequence of Sound.
 Insider placed it at number 4 on their list of Eilish's best songs on March 18, 2020, with Callie Ahlgrim describing it as "perfect blend of Eilish's fluttery, melancholic vocals and O'Connell's empathetic songwriting abilities."

 Music video

 The music video was released on October 25, 2018.
 The video starts with a blue-haired Eilish sitting in a white room, before gulping down a cup filled with black liquid.
 Black tears start flowing down her cheeks, staining her outfit in the process.
 Towards the end of the video, the camera pans downwards, revealing that the black liquid started to stain the floor.
-Many have recognized the similarity between the black tears of the music video and the alternative cover of Lady Gaga's EP The Fame Monster, but Eilish claims that her inspiration for the video came from a fan art of a drawing of her with black eyes leaking.
+Eilish said her inspiration for the video came from a fan art of a drawing of her with black eyes leaking.
 "I thought it was visually really dope and I wanted to physically create it."
 It was directed by Carlos López Estrada.
-The music video was created without special effects as Eilish had tubes tabed into the corner of her eyes where the black liquid would flow out of, giving the illusion of black tears.
-She later interacts with the tears, wiping them across her face and they drip down.
-Eilish said she wanted to "physically create" this drawing she was given and this is how she did it.
-The music video was uploaded to Eilish's YouTube channel through Vevo, and has gained more than 854 million views as of March 2023.